Clogged Bathroom Drains

 Advertisement

 If plunging does not open the drain, use a chemical drain opener.
-These products must be handled with special care because they are caustic and harmful to skin and eyes.
+Handle these products with special care because they are caustic and harmful to the skin and eyes.
 Use them in a well-ventilated area, and follow the manufacturer's instructions.
-Chemical drain openers will damage porcelain enamel and should not be allowed to remain on the surface of your fixtures for any length of time.
+Chemical drain openers will damage porcelain enamel, and you should not allow them to remain on the surface of your fixtures for any length of time.